it-recht-kanzlei/itrk-plugin-sdk/Thunder Client/README.md

-# Testen mit Thunder Client
+# Testing with Thunder Client

 **Thunder Client:**
 [https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client)

-- Collection Importieren
+- Import Collection
-- Env Importieren
+- Import Environment

-Passen Sie die im Environment gesetzten Werte entsprechend an.
+Adjust the values set in the environment accordingly.
-Wählen Sie in den Settings der Collection bei Environment das importierte "ITRK-Plugin-SDK"-Environment aus.
+Select the imported "ITRK-Plugin-SDK" environment under Environment in the collection settings.

-Anschließend können die Tests gestartet werden.
+The tests can then be started.

-Die Tests im Ordner 'For Singleshop Only' bzw.
-'For Multishop Only' sind jeweils nur für Single- bzw.
-Multi-Shops relevant.
+The tests in the 'For Singleshop Only' and 'For Multishop Only' folders are only relevant for single and multi-shops respectively.
-Diese werden im jeweils anderen Fall fehlschlagen.
+They will fail in the other case.